fs-webdev/polymer/README.md

   - Web Component APIs and attribute names should be consistent with native DOM elements.
   - Follow the single-responsibility principle.
-  - Extend existing elements (e.g. [PolymerElements](https://elements.polymer-project.org/)) instead of reimplmenting the functionality.
+  - Extend existing elements (e.g. [PolymerElements](https://elements.polymer-project.org/)) instead of reimplementing the functionality.
-  - Fail silenty.
+  - Fail silently.
 Components should act like native DOM and should not throw JS errors.
 Fire an [event](#events) instead.
-  - List all dependencies of the web component since the browser will dedup mulitple requests for the same file.
+  - List all dependencies of the web component since the browser will deduplicate multiple requests for the same file.

 ## Naming